 Firstly, I will admit I cheated a little bit.
 Which won't surprise you in the least, so I might as well get it out there straight away.
-I bought the head.
+I did buy the Enderman head.
 That's not so bad, right?
 I still made the body.
 Well the arms. anyway.
-We got ours in B&M Bargains, but as it's a bit of a Delboy shop, and never seems to have the same stock twice, you can also get them in Argos.
+We got ours in B&M Bargains, but as it's a bit of a Delboy shop, and never seems to have the same stock twice, you can also get them in Argos and Amazon, as shown in the link.
 All you need to go with it, is a black top and trousers and some freakishly long arms.
 Here's how we made the arms.

-There's a lot of measuring to do for this, but, being Minecraft, it kind of has to be angular, so a sturdy ruler is a must.
+There's a lot of measuring to do for this, but, being Minecraft, it really has to be angular, so a sturdy ruler is a must.
 Grab a sheet of cardboard, we just used the side of a box.
 You will have to hold it up to your

 victim child and check how long you want the arms to be.
 This is what you are aiming for, so try to make them as long as possible, without them getting in the way of natural movement ....